Conventional and unconventional Dicke models: Multistabilities and nonequilibrium dynamics: Abstract

 \section{Abstract}

 The Dicke model describes the collective behavior of a sub-wavelength--size ensemble of two-level atoms (i.e., spin-1/2) interacting identically with a single quantized radiation field of a cavity.
-Across a critical coupling strength it exhibits a zero-temperature phase transition from the normal state to the superradian phase where the field is populated and and the collective spin acquires a nonzero $x$-component, which can be imagined as \emph{ferromagnetic} ordering of the atomic spins along $x$.
-Here we introduce a variant of this model where two sub-wavelength--size ensembles of spins interact with a single quantized radiation field with opposite strengths.
-In addition to the common $x$-ferromagnetic superradiance, we analytically find an exotic superradiant state with $x$-\emph{ferrimagnetic} ordering, coexisting with $x$-ferromagnetically ordered superradiant state in large parameter regimes.
-The stability and dynamics of the system in the thermodynamic limit are then examined using a semiclassical approach, which predicts non-stationary behaviors due to the multistabilities.
+Across a critical coupling strength it exhibits a zero-temperature phase transition from the normal state to the superradiant phase where the field is populated and the collective spin acquires a nonzero $x$-component, which can be imagined as \emph{ferromagnetic} ordering of the atomic spins along $x$.
+Here we introduce a variant of this model where two sub-wavelength--size ensembles of spins interact with a single quantized radiation field with different strengths.
+Subsequently, we restrict ourselves to a special case where the coupling strengths are opposite (which is unitarily equivalent to equal-coupling strengths).
+Due to the conservation of the total spin in each ensemble individually, the system supports two distinct superradiant states with $x$-ferromagnetic and $x$-\emph{ferrimagnetic} spin ordering, coexisting with each other in a large parameter regime.
+The stability and dynamics of the system in the thermodynamic limit are examined using a semiclassical approach, which predicts non-stationary behaviors due to the multistabilities.
 At the end, we also perform small-scale full quantum-mechanical calculations, with results consistent with the semiclassical ones.

-\emph{Introduction.}---The nonequilibrium Dicke model is one of the most celebrated models in quantum optics~\cite{Hepp1973On, Hepp1973Equilibrium, Wang1973}.
-It describes the collective behavior of $N$ two-level atoms (i.e., spin-1/2) cooperatively interacting with a single quantized radiation field.
+\emph{Introduction.}---The Dicke model is one of the most celebrated models in quantum optics~\cite{Hepp1973On, Hepp1973Equilibrium, Wang1973}.
+It describes the collective behavior of $N$ two-level atoms (i.e., spin-1/2) cooperatively interacting with a single quantized radiation field~\cite{Larson2021}.
 The model has a fairly simple Hamiltonian (we set $\hbar=1$ throughout the paper)~\cite{Garraway2011},